Gaurav-V28/hyprland-work-wall/README.md

 # Hyprland-Work-Wall
-This helps to add different wallpapers on different workspaces
+This helps to add different wallpapers on different workspaces for Hyprland.

 # Usage
 In the current folder add the wallpapers and rename them as wi for the i-th workspace.
 Keep wall.py as exec-once in your config file.
 Load the wallpapers using load.sh.